About Divine Mercy Parish

-At the time, Poles from Palmer were attending St. Stanislaus Church in Chicopee, MA.
-Father Franciszek Chałupka, pastor of St. Stanislaus in Chicopee, saw the increasing need for a Polish parish in Palmer, and urged the Polish community to organize a society to both unite them and serve as incentive to organizing a Polish parish.
+At the time, Poles from Palmer were attending St. Stanislaus Church (now St. Stanislaus Basilica) in Chicopee, MA.
+Father Franciszek Chałupka, pastor of St. Stanislaus in Chicopee, saw the increasing need for a Polish parish in Palmer and urged the Polish community to organize a society to both unite them and serve as incentive to organizing a Polish parish.
 As a result, the St. Joseph Men's Society of Thorndike was formed in April of 1895.

 Over a period of four years, the needs of the Poles were discussed at the monthly meetings of the St. Joseph's Society.
 It had become a real hardship for them to travel to Chicopee to attend Mass at St. Stanislaus Church, where Father Chałupka was pastor.
 Though visiting priests of Polish descent ministered periodically at St. Mary's Church in Thorndike and St. Anne's Church in Three Rivers, the need for a Polish parish had hit a breaking point.

-Therefore, in 1899, the St. Joseph's Society chose representatives to petition the Bishop of Springfield, the late Most Rev. Daniel T. Beaven, for a new church.
-With the approval of Bishop Beaven and the assistance of a young lawyer, David Dillon, the Polish population was finally granted permission to establish the Sts.
-Peter and Paul Parish in Three Rivers, Mass.
+In 1899, the St. Joseph's Society chose representatives to petition the Bishop of Springfield, Most Rev. Thomas D. Beaven, for a new church.
+With the approval of Bishop Beaven and the assistance of lawyer David Dillon, the Polish population was finally granted permission to establish a Polish parish in Three Rivers, Mass.

-SS.
-Peter and Paul Church‑the new parish to bear the names of the two outstanding apostles.
-Peter‑successor to Christ‑who was called from his fishing nets to follow Christ and become the Fisher of Men; and Paul‑who had persecuted Christians and whose conversion on the way to Damascus resulted in his becoming the most prolific writer and influential evangelist of the Church.
-With such historic inspiration, the New Parish embarked upon its own unique history.
+St. Paul - who had persecuted Christians and whose conversion on the way to Damascus resulted in his becoming the most prolific writer and influential evangelist of the Church.
+With such historic inspiration, the new parish embarked upon its own unique history.